SRSU Mission Statement

 Graduation and Retention Rates

-Another key indicator of student success at SRSU is whether baccalaureate graduates enroll in graduate-level programs or professional schools.
-In the 2016 THECB Accountability Reports, 16% of baccalaureate graduates from SRSU-Alpine and 3% of graduates from SRSU-Rio Grande College were enrolled in graduate or professional school programs in Texas by the year after graduation.
+Another key indicator of student success at SRSU is whether baccalaureate graduates enroll in graduate-level programs or professional schools, or find employment after graduation.
+In the 20## THECB Accountability Reports, ##% of baccalaureate graduates from SRSU-Alpine and #% of graduates from SRSU-Rio Grande College were enrolled in graduate or professional school programs in Texas by the year after graduation.
+In 20##, ##% of graduates from SRSU-Alpine and ##% of graduates from SRSU-Rio Grande College had achieved gainful employment during the fourth quarter of the year after graduation.

 Data Source: THECB Online Institutional Resumes.